17swifts/email-classifier/README.md

 - **Category Management**: Add, edit, and delete categories and their associated rules.
 - **Email Search**: Search emails by sender, subject, or body content.
 - **Detailed Email View**: Click on an email to view detailed information.
 - **Analytics Screen**: View email statistics, including a pie chart of email categories and classification confidence levels.
+(This would be extended given a hybrid approach)

 ## Setup Instructions